Three of the finest: Adrian Stott, Donald Ritchie and Willie Sichel

 2006 – Les Hill eighth; Debbie Cox third.

-2007 – Paul Hart (Dumfries RC) fifth; Anglo-Scot Sandra Bowers second.
+2007 – Paul Hart (Dumfries RC) fifth; Anglo-Scot Sandra Bowers (Winchester) second.
+She ran ultras for Scotland five times.

 2008 – Paul Hart seventh; Sandra Bowers second.